aesqe/sonicware-liven-xfm-web-editor/README.md

   * The next two buttons will `Copy` and `Paste` values from one operator to another
   * The last button will `randomize` *some* of the parameters of the operator:
     * Ratio, Frequency, Detune, Feedback and other operator inputs
+* The randomizer and undo/redo functionalities are works in progress, so don't expect them to work flawlessly yet.
+* The editor supports switching between dark and light modes.
+By default, it will follow your system preferences.

+### MIDI Mapping

+* Click the MIDI Mapping button in the page header to toggle the mappings editor
+* Select a MIDI controller device from the dropdown
+* Click the `Mapping: OFF` button to enable editing
+* Click on a control to select it, then move a knob on your MIDI controller to map it
+* A single control can be mapped to any number of CCs
+* Multiple controls can be mapped to a single CC
+* There might be some performance issues if you try to adjust many controls at once
+* Last used CC number will be displayed in the top area of the mappings editor and indicators related to that CC will change color in the mappings list so they can be easily spotted.
+* To remove a CC mapping, simply click the `X` button next to it.
+* Clicking a control or a row in the listings table will select the appropriate control and/or automatically scroll to its table row.

 ## Troubleshooting